The Elements In The Periodic Table Are Arranged By

 2. Understand Periodic Trends: The periodic table is a powerful tool for predicting the properties of elements based on their position.
 Focus on understanding the trends in atomic size, ionization energy, electronegativity, and metallic character.
 Atomic size generally increases down a group and decreases across a period.
 Ionization energy, the energy required to remove an electron from an atom, generally decreases down a group and increases across a period.
 Electronegativity, the ability of an atom to attract electrons in a chemical bond, generally decreases down a group and increases across a period.
 Metallic character generally increases down a group and decreases across a period.
 Understanding these trends will help you predict how elements will behave in chemical reactions and what types of compounds they will form.

 4. Relate Electronic Configuration to Periodic Properties: The electronic configuration of an element is closely related to its position in the periodic table and its chemical properties.
 Understanding how electrons are arranged in different energy levels and orbitals will help you understand why elements in the same group have similar properties.
-For example, all the alkali metals have one valence electron in their outermost s orbital, which makes them highly reactive and prone to forming +1 ions.
+To give you an idea, all the alkali metals have one valence electron in their outermost s orbital, which makes them highly reactive and prone to forming +1 ions.
 Similarly, all the halogens have seven valence electrons in their outermost p orbitals, which makes them highly reactive and prone to forming -1 ions.
 Use the periodic table to predict the electronic configurations of elements and relate them to their chemical properties.

 FAQ